 Allison O’Toole is likely to introduce herself as “the very proud CEO of Second Harvest Heartland.”
-She’s proud of her team at the food bank and the way they’ve stepped up to address the largest uptick in hunger seen in decades, delivering more food in innovative ways during the Covid hunger surge.
-Taking a firm stand on ending Minnesota’s hunger divide—the inequities that leave Minnesota’s Black, Hispanic, Asian, and Indigenous families facing twice the hunger of White families—O’Toole believes that we all benefit from building a more just community.
+She’s proud of her team at the food bank and the way they’ve stepped up to address the largest uptick in hunger in decades.
+Taking a stand on ending Minnesota’s hunger divide—the inequities that leave Minnesota’s Black, Hispanic, Asian, and Indigenous families facing twice the hunger of White families —O’Toole believes that we all benefit from building a more just community.

-A self-described, “CEO who does stuff,” Allison is close to the action.
-From loading boxes of groceries into community members’ trunks at an outdoor market to testifying at the Capitol to ensure leaders understand and shore up the hunger fight, Allison is an active leader on all fronts.
+A self-described “CEO who does stuff,” Allison is close to the action.
+From loading groceries into community members’ trunks, to testifying at the Capitol, Allison is an active leader on all fronts.

-Her current role is the culmination of three decades working at the intersection of health and social good to help organizations, programs and people thrive.
-Allison is credited with overhauling our state’s insurance exchange program, MNsure, where she oversaw a rebuild of the organization’s operations, customer service and outreach programs, resulting in three years of record-breaking enrollment.
-Allison served as Senior Director of State Affairs at The United States of Care, as a leader at a Minneapolis-based public affairs firm and as state director for U.S. Senator Amy Klobuchar.
-Early in her career, Allison dedicated a decade to criminal justice as a prosecutor in the Twin Cities.
+Her current role is the culmination of three decades working at the intersection of health and social good.
+Allison is credited with overhauling Minnesota’s insurance exchange program, MNsure, and has served as Senior Director of State Affairs at the United States of Care and as state director for U.S. Senator Amy Klobuchar.
+Early in her career, Allison was a dedicated prosecutor in the Twin Cities.